Mon – Fri 8am – 10pm | Sat 9am – 5pm | Sun 9am – 10pm |

 The car insurance firm also says Birmingham, London, Sheffield, Manchester and Liverpool are the car theft hotspots.

-But don’t think the spate of thefts is restricted to big cities, the insurer says that in the last two years, Romford, Stockport, Chelmsford and Coventry have seen numbers rocket.
+But don’t think the spate of thefts is restricted to big cities, the insurer says that in the last two years, Romford, Stockport, Chelmsford and Coventry have all seen numbers rocket too.

 There are steps you can take to prevent your car from being a theft statistic.
 Here are some of the most effective tips: